by Heidi M.

 as part of your orientation session.
 International students on your campus can

 also be a valuable resource.
-They are often eager to meet U.S. students and are
+They are often eager to meet U.S. students and

-Other administrative offices on campus can also provide
+Other administrative offices on campus can

-gay/lesbian/bisexual support services, multicultural centers, and
+center, gay/lesbian/bisexual support services, multicultural centers, and

 international student organizations often have staff who are interested in